jcudit/template-api-rails/.github/ISSUE_TEMPLATE/rails-new.md

 about: A template for kicking off `rails new` via GitHub Actions
 ---

 An issue for kicking off repository initialization Actions.

-Creating this issue with the default title causes an Action to run that generates a PR for further customization of the repository.
+Creating this issue causes an Action to run to generate a PR.

+Progress will be posted below 👇